In General

 Subway cars also have markers lights, which can be one of several colors using glass filters on the real thing.

-I plan on usiung an RGB (red-green-blue) LED.
-I will put 2 rotary switches in the front cab to control the left and right marker lights on both ends.
+I plan on using an RGB (red-green-blue) LED.
+I will put two rotary switches in the front cab to control the left and right marker lights individually, with the lights at both ends being connected to the appropriate right and left markers.
 Again, LEDs are cheap anymore, even the RGB ones (or even an RGBW LED)!
 Probably one of the cheapest sources for colored LED's is either (after Christmas) multi-color LED light strings, or replacement LED's which you can typically find 6 or 8 for something like 50 cents (or less).
 I don't know how many colors the subway cars are capable of displaying, but the few assemblies I have seen on EBay, have 3 filters on a single assembly.

 Destination and route number roll signs, marker lamps and express/local signs.